 “When you ask the farmers, ‘Do you know what climate change is?’ they don’t know.
 But when you ask, ‘Have you seen an increase in the number of dry days?’ or ‘Is the rainfall coming later and later on in the year?’ they say yes to all of these questions,” says Mishra.
 “They need to be educated that what they are observing is climate change, and we need to teach them how to adapt.”

 Aggarwal and Mishra are both inspired by ASU’s culture of multidisciplinary, impact-driven research.

 “At ASU we work collaboratively on use-inspired projects and examine their social impacts,” says Aggarwal.
 “This kind of change is not just about the technology.
 You need to form effective teams that include people who understand culture, ecology, engineering, law, politics and communication, because you need to move beyond discipline-bound science to find solutions and communicate with farmers.
 I’m not an expert in all of these fields – my training was in economics.
 The multidisciplinary culture at ASU shaped my ideas for this work.
 That is what I really like – having a team of people to work with and learn from.”

 ASU’sJulie Ann Wrigley Global Institute of Sustainability is partially supported by Arizona’s Technology and Research Initiative Fund.
-TRIF investment has enabled thousands of scientific discoveries, over 800 patents, 280 new startup companies and hands-on training for approximately 33,000 students across Arizona’s universities.
+TRIF investment has enabled hands-on training for tens of thousands of students across Arizona’s universities, thousands of scientific discoveries and patented technologies, and hundreds of new start-up companies.
 Publicly supported through voter approval, TRIF is an essential resource for growing Arizona’s economy and providing opportunities for Arizona residents to work, learn and thrive.